common-workflow-language/user_guide/README.md

 To edit the user guide:

--The text files for each tutorial can be found in the directory /_episodes
+- The text files for each tutorial can be found in the directory [_episodes](_episodes)

--The cwl and yaml code files linked to each tutorial can be found in the directory /_includes/cwl
+- The cwl and yaml code files linked to each tutorial can be found in the directory [_includes/cwl](_includes/cwl)